 Why take this Trastevere food walking tour in Rome?

 If it’s your first time in Rome and you are not familiar with the flavors of the local cuisine, this Trastevere food tour is for you.
-As this is part of the city center, it’s easy to fall in the tourist trap.
+As this is part of the city center, it’s easy to fall into the tourist trap.
 This is one of the main reasons I recommend booking a tour with a local expert.

 Not only you will enjoy an evening of delicious food, but you will also get to know the right places where to eat authentic Italian cuisine rather than tourist menus.
 Trastevere is very popular among tourists as well as locals, and it’s important to know where to go.

 On top of that, the neighborhood has a very old history hardly known by most.
-This type of Rome walking tours takes new travelers to discover a side of the city that otherwise they won’t probably understand fully.
+This type of Rome walking tour takes new travelers to discover a side of the city that otherwise they won’t probably understand fully.